patkearns10/dbt-fusion-sao-streamlit/README.md

 A Streamlit web application for analyzing dbt freshness configuration and model execution patterns across your dbt Cloud projects.

+## ✨ What's New in v2.8.0

+### 🎯 Revolutionary Step-Based Run Analysis
+- **Accurate Model Counting**: Intelligently filters to only `dbt run` and `dbt build` steps, ignoring auxiliary commands like `dbt compile`
+- **No More Guesswork**: Eliminated all heuristic-based detection and fuzzy logic
+- **Multi-Step Support**: Correctly aggregates results from jobs with multiple dbt commands
+- **Real Data**: Uses actual run_results.json from relevant steps only

+### 🎚️ Run Status Filtering
+- **Filter by Status**: Analyze Success, Error, or Cancelled runs independently
+- **Multi-Select**: Combine multiple statuses for comprehensive analysis
+- **Available In**: Model Details, Historical Trends, Cost Analysis tabs

+### 🔍 What This Fixes
+Before: A job that ran 1 model showed 1736 "success" models (due to final `dbt compile` step)
+After: Shows exactly 1 model executed with correct status breakdown

+No more confusing warnings, no more inflated counts - just accurate, trustworthy data!

+---

 ## 🚀 Quick Start

 ### 1. Install Dependencies